Vernon Hargreaves

-Vernon Hargreaves III (born June 3, 1995) is an American football cornerback who is currently a free agent.
-He played college football at Florida and was drafted 11th overall by the Tampa Bay Buccaneers in the 2016 NFL Draft.
+Vernon Hargreaves III (born June 3, 1995) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Florida Gators and was selected 11th overall by the Tampa Bay Buccaneers in the 2016 NFL draft.

-Early years
+Early life

 Hargreaves attended Wharton High School in Tampa, Florida, where he played football.
 As a sophomore in 2010, he had 44 tackles, two sacks, and two interceptions.
 As a junior in 2011, he had 49 tackles and two interceptions, along with 11 offensive touchdowns.
 As a senior in 2012, he had 110 tackles and five interceptions.
 He was recognized as the most valuable player (MVP) of the 2013 Under Armour All-America Game.

 In addition to football, Hargreaves competed in track & field at Wharton.
 As a senior in 2012, he posted a personal-best time of 22.56 seconds in the 200-meter dash at the Hillsborough County National Division.
 At the FHSAA District Meet, he placed fourth in the 100-meter dash (11.10 s), second in the long jump (22 ft 3+1/2 in) and twelfth in the high jump (5 ft 10 in).

 Regarded as a five-star recruit by Rivals.com, Hargreaves was ranked as the nation's best cornerback recruit and the second best player overall.

 College career

-Hargreaves accepted an athletic scholarship to attend the University of Florida, where he has played for head coaches Will Muschamp and Jim McElwain's Florida Gators football teams in Southeastern Conference (SEC) competition in 2013, 2014, and 2015.
+Hargreaves accepted an athletic scholarship to attend the University of Florida, where he played for head coaches Will Muschamp and Jim McElwain's Florida Gators football teams in Southeastern Conference (SEC) competition in 2013, 2014, and 2015.
 As a true freshman in 2013, he started 10 of 12 games, recording 38 tackles and three interceptions, and received first-team All-SEC honors at the cornerback position.
 As a sophomore, he played 12 games with three interceptions, 13 passes defended, and two fumble recoveries on 50 tackles.
-As a junior, he made four interceptions, a forced fumble, and four passes defended on 33 tackles in 12 games.
-He earned All-SEC honors.
-After his junior year, he announced his intentions forgo his senior season and enter the 2016 NFL Draft.
+As a junior, he made four interceptions, a forced fumble, and four passes defended on 33 tackles in 12 games; he earned All-SEC honors for the third consecutive year.
+After his junior year, he announced his intentions forgo his senior season and enter the 2016 NFL draft.